edHelper.com

 2 Of the twelve Olympians, Zeus was the most powerful.
 He was the leader of the entire band.
 His word was final.
 No deity would ever dare to cross him!
 Zeus had many wives.
 One of them, Hera, was actually his sister.
 She was also among the twelve Olympians.
 Zeus and Hera had several children together.
 Some of them wound up in this elite group, too.

 3 So, besides Zeus and Hera, who else made up the twelve Olympians?
-The ancient Greeks, apparently, could not answer the question definitely.
+The ancient Greeks, apparently, could not answer the question definitively.
 They had ten specific gods and goddesses that were always on the list.
 Then, they had four alternate ones for the two remaining spots.
 Here are the fourteen deities:

 Paragraphs 4 to 5: